dengaleac/hello-world/README.md

 # hello-world
 This is my first repository in GitHub
 I am .NET developer and very keen to work on cognitive services/Arduino projects.
-This is my first attempt to use Github
+This is my first attempt to use Github.
+After long time I have started working on coing again.